 Most bats live less than 20 years in the wild, but six species can live more than 30 years!
-In 2006, this tiny bat made it to 41 years and set a record for the oldest bat.

 Some bats return to the safe roost year after year.
 So if you have bats in your attic, it might turn into a 30 year problem